Australia’s state by state Covid restrictions and coronavirus lockdown rules explained

 Western Australia: visits to aged care and disability care facilities are restricted to compassionate grounds in the Perth and Peel areas.
 Elsewhere, visits are permitted unless the visitor has returned from overseas within the past 14 days, has been informed they are a close contact, has symptoms, or is not up-to-date with their flu vaccination.

-South Australia: people from NSW, greater Brisbane, and people who have been in Covid hotspots are not permitted to visit SA aged care facilities.
+South Australia: people who have travelled from any place other than a low community transmission zone within 14 days cannot enter an aged care facility.
 Aside from that, up to two people can visit at the same time for care and support.
 There is no limit to the length of each visit.
 Workers must wear a mask where physical distancing isn’t possible, and they can work at only one site.

 Northern Territory: residents can have up to two visitors at a time.
 There is no limit on the number of visits in a day or the length of each visit.